githedgehog/docs/docs/vlab/demo.md

 # Demo on VLAB

-Goal of this demo is to show how to use VPCs, attach and peer them and test connectivity between the servers.
+The goal of this demo is to show how to use VPCs, attach and peer them and run test connectivity between the servers.
 Examples are based on the default VLAB topology.

 You can find instructions on how to setup VLAB in the [Overview](overview.md) and [Running VLAB](running.md) sections.

 ## Default topology

-The default topology is Spine-Leaf with 2 spines, 2 MCLAG leafs and 1 non-MCLAG leaf.
-Optionally, you can choose to run default Collapsed Core topology using `--fabric-mode collapsed-core` (or `-m collapsed-core`) flag which only conisists of 2 switches.
+The default topology is Spine-Leaf with 2 spines, 2 MCLAG leaves and 1 non-MCLAG leaf.
+Optionally, you can choose to run the default Collapsed Core topology using flag `--fabric-mode collapsed-core` (or `-m collapsed-core`) which only consists of 2 switches.

-For more details on the customizing topologies see [Running VLAB](running.md) section.
+For more details on customizing topologies see the [Running VLAB](running.md) section.

 In the default topology, the following Control Node and Switch VMs are created: